Comparison

 Bilateral swap platforms like SudoSwap (P2P mode), NFTTrader, and similar services allow two users to propose direct asset-for-asset exchanges.
 If one user has an Azuki and wants a Doodle, and another has a Doodle and wants an Azuki, the swap happens.
 This is a genuine improvement over order-book-only markets because it enables direct exchange without currency intermediation.

 However, bilateral swaps still suffer from the fundamental constraint they claim to solve: the double coincidence of wants.
-For a trade to occur, two specific participants must each have exactly what the other wants.
+For a trade to occur, two specific users must each have exactly what the other wants.
 In a marketplace of unique assets, the probability of this exact alignment is extremely low.
 Most users who create swap proposals wait days or weeks without finding a counterparty, because the person who wants their asset does not have the asset they want.

 The Double Coincidence Persists